mkht/PSOpenAI/Docs/Start-Batch.md

 ```

 ### -Endpoint
 The endpoint to be used for all requests in the batch.
-Currently only "/v1/chat/completions" is supported.
+Currently "/v1/chat/completions", "/v1/embeddings", and "/v1/completions" are supported.

 ```yaml
 Type: String